WikiGap: Promoting Epistemic Equity by Surfacing Knowledge Gaps Between English Wikipedia and other Language Editions

 Beyond performance gains, the extension also facilitated passive discovery and cross-cultural learning -- a central goal of our design.
 Several users remarked that they encountered information they would not have actively sought out on their own.
 As P1 reflected, \textit{``Without [\textsc{WikiGap}], I wouldn't have thought about looking into Wikipedia pages in different languages.''} Others described moments of unexpected cultural insight, such as P5, who noted, \textit{``I would have completely missed out on the historical aspect if I used Wikipedia normally (only in English).''} Participants also pointed to surprising culture-specific facts, like the culinary use of Sprite in a traditional dish (P13).
-These examples illustrate that \textsc{WikiGap} not only supported successful task completion but also broadened users' awareness of culturally situated knowledge that is often absent from English Wikipedia.
+These examples illustrate that making multilingual differences visible not only improved task efficiency, but also broadened users’ exposure to culturally situated knowledge.

-\paragraph{\textbf{\textcircled{3} \textsc{WikiGap} Raises Awareness of Multilingual Gaps and Motivates Cross-Lingual Exploration}} Participants consistently credited \textsc{WikiGap} for revealing factual disparities they were previously unaware of.
+\paragraph{\textbf{3. \textsc{WikiGap} Raises Awareness of Multilingual Gaps and Motivates Exploration}} Participants consistently credited \textsc{WikiGap} for revealing factual disparities they were previously unaware of.
 Several users described being surprised that different language versions did not simply mirror each other.
 As P20 reflected, ``\textit{Before \textsc{WikiGap}, I always assumed that everything presented in English would also be visible in another language.''} Similarly, P18 noted that they ``\textit{didn't know there could be so many differences in how the content was presented in various languages.''}

-This realization often triggered a sense of frustration, as users became aware of the limits of English Wikipedia.

-\begin{quote} \textit{``I'm frustrated that this doesn't already exist!
-I feel like I've been missing out on information from other languages because I just assumed other pages would have the same information translated.''} — P5 \end{quote} Other participants had deeper reflections on how \textsc{WikiGap} changed their perception about knowledge: \textit{``Knowledge is not plain, knowledge has different dimensions waiting to be discovered, and this tool offers this opportune moment.''} (P10).
+This realization often prompted frustration as participants became aware of the limits of English Wikipedia.
+As P5 expressed, \textit{``I'm frustrated that this doesn't already exist!
+I feel like I've been missing out on information from other languages because I just assumed other pages would have the same information translated.''} Other participants had deeper reflections on how \textsc{WikiGap} changed their perception about knowledge: \textit{``Knowledge is not plain, knowledge has different dimensions waiting to be discovered, and this tool offers this opportune moment.''} (P10).